 Apple iOS devices are configured by default to alert the user to an update when it becomes available.
 Due to this, 78% of Apple devices are up to date with the current iOS version.
 These updates include software and security patches.

 In comparison, an Android user is far less likely to have updated their device to the latest version of the operating system available and only 7.5% of user’s running the current up to date version.
 This makes the majority of Android user’s susceptible to ‘Zero-day’ vulnerabilities.

-iOS & Android Accessibility
+Apple iOS & Google Android Accessibility

 Whilst iOS is normally less complicated to operate than Android and all devices are uniform in appearance and layout, whereas, due to Android devices being produced by different manufacturers the layout between one Android device to another can differ.

 Some manufacturers offer an ‘easy’ mode within Android devices making the interface larger and reduces the number of options available to the user.

 Apple iOS provides FaceTime and iMessage and Mail on every device and these applications provide a standard across all iOS based devices.
 Therefore, it is easy to pick up one Apple device from another and understand how to communicate with it including messaging, emailing and video calls.

 As different Android devices are produced by different manufacturers the messaging, email and call applications can differ as they may have been produced by the manufacturers, rather than relying on the Google default, and the applications offered on a specific device may or may not be good.